I spent 4 hours today having dental work done, and the entire right side of my face is still numb.

 1/2 cup freshly grated parmesan cheese (plus additional for serving)

-2 tbsp chopped fresh parsley
+2 tbsp. lemon juice 2 tbsp chopped fresh parsley

 1/4 tsp each dried basil leaves